rktjmp/hotpot.nvim/COOKBOOK.md

 **`build = {{glob_pattern, boolean_or_function}, ...}`** or **`build = {{options}, {glob_pattern, boolean_or_function}, ...}`**

 Each glob pattern is expanded in order and if the boolean value is true, the file will be compiled, if false, the file will be ignored.

-If given a function, the absolute path is passed to the function, the function should return the desired lua path as a string, or false.
+If given a function, the absolute path is passed to the function, the function should return the desired lua path as a string (the extension will be automatically converted from `.fnl` to `.lua`), or false.

 If a file matches multiple glob patterns, only the first value will be used.
 This allows earlier, more specific matches to ignore files before broader